-To use the program, all a child or teen needs to do is enter a business displaying the Safe Place sign and tell an employee that he or she needs Safe Place help.
-View a list of Safe Place sites in the community.
+To use the program, all a child or teen needs to do is enter a business displaying the Safe Place sign and tell an employee that they need Safe Place help.
+View a list of Safe Place sites in our community.

 How Safe Place Works:

-• The employee will find a quiet, comfortable place for the youth to wait while he or she calls Youth in Need.
+- The employee will find a quiet, comfortable place for the youth to wait while they call Youth in Need.

 - A Youth in Need worker will arrive in 20-30 minutes to assess the situation and respond accordingly.

 - If necessary, the worker provides transportation to Youth in Need for counseling, support, a place to stay, or other resources; the worker also calls family members or guardians to let them know the child or teen is safe.

 - At Youth in Need, counselors meet with the young person and provide support, resources, and help.
 They make sure the young person and his or her family receive help and professional referrals, as needed.